Find your local Chapter

 Think about what happened right before the reaction that may have triggered the behavior.

-- Rule out pain as a source of stress.
+- Rule out pain as the cause of the behavior

-Pain can cause a person with dementia to act aggressively.
+Pain can trigger aggressive behavior for a person with dementia.

 - Focus on feelings, not the facts.